PranitValluru/Customer-Lifetime-Value/README.md

 3. Predicting individuals who have churned from an app using only their usage history.
 (Alive = logins.
 Die = removed the app)
 4. Predicting repeat purchases from a customer.
 (Alive = actively purchasing.
 Die = became disinterested with your product)
 5. Predicting the lifetime value of your customers

+Further applications and reseach can be found in this [Insead](https://sites.insead.edu/facultyresearch/research/doc.cfm?did=51835) pulished paper.